MichiganSynthWorks/Synths/README.md

 Xena: Synth based on the Mutable Instruments Ambika originally designed by Emilie Gillet

 MIDIme: MIDI processor based on the Mutable Instruments MIDIpal originally designed by Emilie Gillet

+UMR2 CSO1 Edition: Cusomized MIDI to keyboard adapter for the Yamaha CS-01.
+UMR2 Orginally designed by John Staskevich